 What are anticoagulants?
-They are blood thinners that help prevent clots from forming or traveling throughout your body.
+They are prescription blood thinners that help prevent clots from forming or traveling throughout your body.
 Your doctor may prescribe one to treat heart or blood vessel disease, atrial fibrillation, or improve circulation to the brain.
 Anticoagulants can reduce risk of heart attack or stroke for deep vein thrombosis and pulmonary embolism patients.
 What’s most important to know is that today, millions of Americans take these medications.
 Xarelto alone drove more than $6 billion in global sales for 2018.
 Today, more than 4.2 million Americans aged 18 and older prescribed some blood thinner medication.

 What Newer Anticoagulants Are On the Market?

 For the last 60 years, warfarin (Coumadin®) was the most commonly prescribed blood thinner.
-But over last decade, four “new wave” blood thinners were introduced to consumers, stealing market share away from warfarin.
+But over the last decade, four “new wave” blood thinners were introduced to consumers, stealing market share away from warfarin.
 These newer anticoagulants include:

 - Apixaban (Eliquis®)